Author : Thamas Dupont

 In the game, each player begins with a single card on the table, a card that shows a combination of the four possible resources in the middle of the card, in the corners of the card, or both.
 Players also have two resource cards and a prestige card in hand, while two of each card type are visible on the table.

 During a turn, you place a card from your hand on one or more exploration areas that are on cards you already have in play.
 An “exploration area” is a fenced corner of the map; your starting card has four of these areas, one in each corner, while the resource and prestige cards have only three.

 - The cards resources have no cost to play and they often represent resource symbols in their exploration areas.

-- The maps Prestige earn points when played, but they often have a need for resources, for example three leaves or two wheat / one water / one stone, and you must have these resources visible in your manuscript when you play the card Prestige .
+- The maps Premium earn points when played, but they often have a need for resources, for example three leaves or two wheat / one water / one stone, and you must have these resources visible in your manuscript when you play the card Premium .
 You score points with this card immediately, with some cards having a fixed value and others a variable depending on the number of symbols displayed or the number of exploration areas you have covered this turn.